DanielBarie/ConvApp/README.md

 Another point that (I hope) makes you curious: Why are there two variables, t and tau?
 That's because for the purpose of doing the calculation, we did introduce tau as a kind of *dummy* variable.
 We'd like to obtain a result (of the convolution) along our time axis:
 ![Convolution of f and g](faltung_f_g.png)
-Another way of putting this is asking the question "What's the value of the convolution function at a given time?"
+Putting this differently is asking the question "What's the value of the convolution function at a given time?"
 So we need another variable to do the intergration (tau).

 Do you remember the effect of subtracting from the inverted argument of a function?
 It will result in the mirrored function sliding from left to right.
 This is what you see when moving the slider from -5 to +5.